 It's a good way to start exploring history, and there is a lot of interesting history to be had.
 Oxford's had a finger in most pies and movements: religious, political, scientific and artistic.
 Whether you're new to the city or a longstanding Oxford resident, you'll come away with an extra dimension to your view of the Dreaming Spires.

 As well as the tours below, it's worth checking the tours listed in our Events guide.

 The best literary mention of walking tours comes in Jan Mark's collection of short stories A Can Of Worms.
 Called 'Crocodile Time', it's the story of two teenage boys who spend their summer holidays baiting the walking tours in Oxford, their home town.
 But they're growing up and apart, and it's a crocodile that comes between them.
 Not only is it a lovely story but it's got some nice details about Oxford locations.

-- Special Interest and Ghost Tours.
+Oxford On Foot: Special Interest and Ghost Tours

-- Including: the history of the town, and of the University, specific colleges, literary tour (poets, diarists and authors of Oxford), Science, Children's authors, Children's Clue Trail, Religion in Oxford, Morse, Art & Architecture and River Tours.
+Tours are tailored to the group's requirements.
+Frequently requested subjects include: the history of the town and the University, specific colleges, literary tour (poets, diarists and authors of Oxford), Science, Children's authors, Children's clue trail, Religion in Oxford, Historic Taverns, Codes in Stone and river tours. £80 for up to fifteen people.
 With Felicity Tholstrup.
 21 Northmoor Road, Oxford OX2 6UW.